As debt deadline looms, which way will Greece go?

 But a deal would likely open other ways for Greece to meet a 1.6 billion euro repayment to the IMF at the end of June and further debt repayments of about 6.7 billion euros in July and August to the ECB.

 One option would be that a deal gives the European Central Bank enough political cover to increase the ceiling on how much short-term debt the government can raise through selling treasury bills.
-Another would be to let Athens use about 10.9 billion euros left over from a fund earmarked for recapitalizing Greek banks that was returned to the EU’s bailout fund (ESM).
+Another would be to let Athens use about 10.9 billion euros left over from a fund earmared for recapitalising Greek banks that was returned to the EU’s bailout fund (ESM).

 A complete breakdown in talks before the end of the month, prompting Greece to default on its 1.6 billion euro bill to the IMF, the global lender of last resort, due on June 30.